tmoerman/invaderz/README.md

-# test-js
+# Invaderz

-A Quil sketch designed to ... well, that part is up to you.
+A ClojureScript + Quil study inspired by Christian Gross' [Invaders](http://www.christiangross.info/32767-invaders-14-poster/) project.

+The program draws a 10*10 matrix that is gradually filled with random invaders in random colours.

 ## Usage